Challenges in Deploying Machine Learning: a Survey of Case Studies: Machine Learning Deployment Workflow

 \section{Machine Learning Deployment Workflow}

-For the purposes of this work we are using the ML deployment workflow definition suggested by Ashmore et al. \cite{ashmore2019assuring}, however it is possible to conduct a similar review with any other pipeline description.
+For the purposes of this work we are using the ML deployment workflow definition suggested by Ashmore et al. \cite{ashmore2021assuring}, however it is possible to conduct a similar review with any other ML pipeline description, such as CRISP-DM \cite{shearer2000crisp} or TDSP \cite{severtson2017team}.
 In this section we give a brief overview of the definition we are using.

-According to Ashmore et. al. \cite{ashmore2019assuring}, the process of developing an ML-based solution in an industrial setting consists of four stages: \begin{itemize} \item \textbf{Data management}, which focuses on preparing data that is needed to build a machine learning model; \item \textbf{Model learning}, where model selection and training happens; \item \textbf{Model verification}, the main goal of which is to ensure model adheres to certain functional and performance requirements; \item \textbf{Model deployment}, which is about integration of the trained model into the software infrastructure that is necessary to run it.
+According to Ashmore et. al. \cite{ashmore2021assuring}, the process of developing an ML-based solution in an industrial setting consists of four stages\footnote{There is a requirements formulation stage that Ashmore et al. do not consider a part of the ML workflow.
+Similarly, we see this as a challenge across many domains and thus out of scope of this study.
+We refer interested readers to the work by Takeuchi and Yamamoto \cite{takeuchi2020business}.}: \begin{itemize} \item \textbf{Data management}, which focuses on preparing data that is needed to build a machine learning model; \item \textbf{Model learning}, where model selection and training happens; \item \textbf{Model verification}, the main goal of which is to ensure the model adheres to certain functional and performance requirements; \item \textbf{Model deployment}, which is about integration of the trained model into the software infrastructure that is necessary to run it.
 This stage also covers questions around model maintenance and updates. \end{itemize}

 Each of these stages is broken down further into smaller steps.
 It is important to highlight that the apparent sequence of this description is not necessarily the norm in a real-life scenario.
 It is perfectly normal for these stages to run in parallel to a certain degree and inform each other via feedback loops.
-Therefore this or any similar breakdown should be considered not as a timeline, but rather as a useful abstraction to simplify referring to concrete parts of the deployment pipeline.
+Therefore this or any similar breakdown should be considered not as a timeline, but rather as a useful abstraction to simplify references to concrete parts of the deployment pipeline.
+We have chosen this representation of the workflow because comparing to alternatives it defines a larger number of deployment steps, which allows for finer classification of the challenges.